 He's also stated that he considers true resurrection (the most powerful resurrection spell) a story-breaker, and it will never show up in the comic.
 He also mentioned that the few monsters capable of casting it naturally would demand at least one life in exchange, which in most cases is too high a price for the characters to reasonably pay.

-This is why Petey only rarely gets screen time on Schlock Mercenary any more.
-His personal power level is currently at least an order of magnitude above any of the civilizations in the story, and he is currently fighting a war against the Andromeda galaxy.
+This is why Petey only rarely gets screen time on Schlock Mercenary.
+His personal power level is at least an order of magnitude above any of the civilizations in the story, and he is fighting a war against the Andromeda galaxy.

 Played for Laughs in one Liar Town USA post, describing a fictional TV show called Futuresight: "A wildly successful clairvoyant gambler is persuaded to solve crimes by the FBI.
 Since he's psychic, he solves hundreds each day.
 It's no big deal.
 Then a crime syndicate decides to target him.
 But they end up in jail, because he can see the future.
 After that, it's back to gambling."